connexcs/docs/docs/getting-started.md

 To verify your email address:

 1. Select `Verify Email`.
 The Personal Profile Screen pops up.
 2. Click the orange `!` next to Email, this generates a code and sends it to the email address.
-3. Click the link in the email or copy & paste the code into the Verification Code field in the Verify Email pop-up.
+3. Click the link in the email or copy & paste the code into the Verification Code field in the Verify Email pop-up
 4. Click `Verify`.

     ![alt text][verify-email-2]